-Inhibitory Effects of Fasiglifam and Fasiglifam-G on Hepatobiliary Transporters.
 Transport studies were performed using the rapid filtration technique (van Staden et al., 2012).
-Briefly, 40 μl of transport medium [50 mmol/l 3-morpholinopropanesulfonic acid-Tris, 70 mmol/l KCl, and 7.5 mmol/l MgCl2 (pH 7.0) for Mrp2, or 10 mmol/l HEPES-Tris, 100 mmol/l KNO3, 10 mmol/l Mg(NO3)2, and 50 mmol/l sucrose (pH 7.4) for Bsep] containing radiolabeled compounds ([3H]E217βG for Mrp2 and [3H]TCA for Bsep) was preincubated at 37°C for 5 minutes.
-The transport reaction was initiated by the addition of 10 μ l of membrane vesicle suspension (50 μ g of protein) into the preincubated transport medium.
-The reaction mixture contained 5 mmol/l of ATP or AMP.
-The transport reaction was terminated by addition of 1 ml of ice-cold buffer [40 mmol/l 3-morpholinopropanesulfonic acid-Tris and 70 mmol/l KCl (pH 7.0) for Mrp2, or 10 mmol/l HEPES-Tris, 100 mmol/l KNO3, and 50 mmol/l sucrose (pH 7.4) for Bsep].
-The stopped reaction mixture was filtered through a glass fiber filter (Merck Millipore, Darmstadt, Germany) and then washed twice with 10 ml of icecold buffer.
-The radioactivity retained on the filter was determined using the LSC.
+Briefly, 40 μL of transport medium (50 mmol/L MOPS-Tris, 70 mmol/L KCl, 7.5 mmol/L MgCl2, pH 7.0 for Mrp2, or 10 mmol/L HEPES-Tris, 100 mmol/L KNO3, 10 mmol/L Mg(NO3)2, 50 mmol/L sucrose, pH 7.4 for Bsep) containing radiolabeled compounds ([H]E217βG for Mrp2 and [H]TCA for Bsep) was preincubated at 37°C for 5 min.
+The transport reaction was initiated by the addition of 10 μL of membrane vesicle suspension (50 μg of protein) into the preincubated transport medium.
+The reaction mixture contained 5 mmol/L of ATP or AMP.
+The transport reaction was terminated by addition of 1 mL of ice-cold buffer (40 mmol/L MOPS-Tris, 70 mmol/L KCl, pH 7.0 for Mrp2, or 10 mmol/L HEPES-Tris, 100 mmol/L KNO3, 50 mmol/L sucrose, pH 7.4 for Bsep).
+The stopped reaction mixture was filtered through a glass fiber filter (Merck Millipore, Darmstadt, Germany) and then washed twice with 10 mL of ice-cold buffer.
+The radioactivity retained on the filter was determined using LSC.

-Because the initial linear uptake was confirmed for TCA into Bsep-expressing vesicles and $E_217\beta G$ into Mrp2-expressing vesicles at 1 and 2 minutes, respectively, the uptake study for $TCA$ (0.2 μ mol/l) and $E_217\beta G$ (0.02 μ mol/l) was conducted at 1 and 2 minutes, respectively, to estimate the IC ${50}$ values of fasiglifam and fasiglifam-G. The uptake CLs of $TCA$ or $E_217\beta G$ into the membrane vesicles were investigated in the presence of 1, 3, 10, 30, and 100 μ mol/l of fasiglifam or fasiglifam-G. All incubations were made in triplicate.
-The IC ${50}$ values were obtained from curve fitting of the concentration-inhibition curves by nonlinear regression analysis by using SAS System version 8.02 (SAS Institute Inc., Cary, NC).
+Because the initial linear uptake was confirmed for TCA into Bsep-expressing vesicles and $E_217\beta G$ into Mrp2-expressing vesicles at 1 and 2 min, respectively, the uptake study for [ $^3H$ ]TCA (0.2 $\mu$ mol/L) and [ $^3H$ ]E $217\beta G$ (0.02 $\mu$ mol/L) was conducted at 1 and 2 min, respectively, to estimate IC ${50}$ values of fasiglifam and fasiglifam-G. The uptake clearances of [ $^3H$ ]TCA or [ $^3H$ ]E $217\beta G$ into the membrane vesicles were investigated in the presence of 1, 3, 10, 30, and 100 $\mu$ mol/L of fasiglifam or fasiglifam-G. All incubations were made in triplicate.
+The IC ${50}$ values were obtained from curve fitting of the concentration-inhibition curves by nonlinear regression analysis by using SAS System Version 8.02 (SAS Institute Inc., Cary, NC).

-Measurement of Radioactivity
+Measurement of radioactivity

-Radioactivity in the plasma, bile, in vitro biologic samples, and organic solvent extracts was measured directly using the LSC [LSC-5100 (Aloka Co., Ltd., Tokyo, Japan); Tri-Carb 2100TR, 2700TR, 2900TR, 3100TR, or 3110TR (PerkinElmer Inc.); or LS 6000IC or 6500 (Beckman Coulter, Inc., Brea, CA)] with Hionic-Fluor (PerkinElmer Inc.) and liquid scintillator A (toluene-based scintillator; Wako Pure Chemical Industries Ltd.).
-Radioactivity in the liver homogenate was measured using the combustion method by employing a sample oxidizer (model 307 or A030701; PerkinElmer Inc.).
-Resultant [14C]CO2 was trapped in carbon dioxide absorbent (Carbo-Sorb E; PerkinElmer Inc.), and Permafluor E+ (PerkinElmer Inc.) or liquid scintillator B (toluene-based scintillator; Wako Pure Chemical Industries Ltd.) was added, and then radioactivity was assayed using the LSC.
-Metabolite profiles in the dog liver samples obtained after repeat dosing were generated using HPLC with fraction collection, followed by measuring the radioactivity employing an ultra-low-background LSC (1220 Quantulus; PerkinElmer Inc.) by using Ultima Gold uLLT (PerkinElmer Inc.) as a liquid scintillator.
-In the online detection during HPLC, radioactivity was measured using an online radioisotope detector (model 505TR or 625TR; PerkinElmer Inc.), with Ultima-Flo AP (PerkinElmer Inc.) used as the liquid scintillator.
-The lower limit of quantitation was defined as twice and three times the background value for offline and online detection, respectively.
+Radioactivity in the plasma, bile, in vitro biological samples, and organic solvent extracts was measured directly using LSC (LSC-5100; Aloka Co., Ltd., Tokyo, Japan, or Tri-Carb 2100TR, 2700TR, 2900TR, 3100TR, or 3110TR; PerkinElmer Inc. or LS 6000IC or 6500; Beckman Coulter, Inc., Brea, CA) with Hionic-FluorTM (PerkinElmer Inc.) and liquid scintillator A (toluene-based scintillator; Wako Pure Chemical Industries Ltd., Osaka, Japan).
+Radioactivity in the liver homogenate was measured using the combustion method by employing a sample oxidizer (Model 307 or A030701; PerkinElmer Inc.).
+Resultant [14C]CO2 was trapped in carbon dioxide absorbent (Carbo-Sorb® E, PerkinElmer Inc.), Permafluor® E+ (PerkinElmer Inc.), or liquid scintillator B (toluene-based scintillator; Wako Pure Chemical Industries Ltd.) was then added, and radioactivity was assayed using LSC.
+Metabolite profiles in the dog liver samples obtained after repeat dosing were generated using HPLC with fraction collection, followed by measuring the radioactivity employing ultra-low background LSC (1220 Quantulus; PerkinElmer Inc.) by using Ultima Gold uLLT (PerkinElmer Inc.) as a liquid scintillator.
+In the on-line detection during the HPLC, radioactivity was measured using an online RI detector (model 505TR or 625TR; PerkinElmer Inc.), with Ultima-FloTM AP (PerkinElmer Inc.) was used as the liquid scintillator.
+The lower limit of quantitation was defined as twice and three times the background value for off-line and on-line detection, respectively.

-Quantification of Fasiglifam in Plasma
+Quantification of fasiglifam in plasma